WillO-K/PersonalFinanceReport/README.md

 # Personal Finance Report

 ### Background
 As I look to start properly budgeting and diversifying my investments, it occurred to me that there's none more suited to the task than myself - a career analyst with a brand new qualification in Power BI.
 So, I set myself a task of creating a personal finance report.
+But I didn't want this to be a manual process, where I download the bank statements myself, import them into Power BI and continually do this, I figure why not automate it and make things a bit more smart.

-### Goal
+### Goals
+1. Automate the download and ETL of my online banking statements
-Analyse outgoings data pulled from my monthly online banking statements.
+2. Analyse outgoings data pulled from my monthly online banking statements.
 ##### Questions
 * What are the regular outgoings that are consistently occuring at same time every month?
 * What outgoings seem erroneous, that could potentially be marked for cut-down?